Why Paypal and Stripe are not enough to sell to Latin America

 The main problem with PayPal and Stripe, is that they aren’t specialized in emerging markets and only accepting payments via credit cards, most specifically, international credit cards.
 In Latin America, most people don’t have an international credit card.
 Take Brazil for example where only 19% of the entire population has a credit card enabled to buy in international websites or transact in foreign currencies.

 Yes, in many Latin America countries there are two different types of credit cards.
-The credit cards that allow consumers to buy internationally, these ones we call "International Credit Cards", another type of credit card disabled for international purchases or transactiong a different currencies of the issuing country, this one is called "Domestic or Local Credit Card".
+The credit cards that allow consumers to buy internationally, these ones we call "International Credit Cards", another type of credit card disabled for international purchases or transactions for different currencies of the issuing country, this one is called "Domestic or Local Credit Card".

 As I already mentioned, without a local credit card your business is losing a huge market share in Latin America.
 Surely you are familiar with Visa and MasterCard credit cards, right?
-But if I told you there are other credit card brands like Elo, Hipercard and Magna, for Example?
+But did you know that there are other credit card brands like Elo, Hipercard and Magna, for example?
 Because of that, make sure to offer domestic credit cards as a payment option to your consumers is the most important change to dramatically increase your credit card approval rates.

 Another fact that contributes to low credit card approval rate, is the incapacity of some payment providers to offer installments in credit cards transactions.
 Recently the Brazilian Credit Protection Agency released the result of a nation-wide research on installments and shows that 79% of Brazilians normally pay in installments in an average of 6 installments.